-Basis of presentation
+Basis of presentation and measurement

 These financial statements, including comparatives, have been prepared in accordance with International Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").

-These financial statements have been prepared on a historical cost basis, except for financial instruments.
+These financial statements have been prepared on a historical cost basis, except for financial instruments measured at fair value.
 In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+The Company's reporting and functional currency is the Canadian dollar.